Fine multidegrees, universal Grobner bases, and matrix Schubert varieties

 A collection of polynomials in an ideal is said to be a \emph{universal Gr\"{o}bner basis} for that ideal if they are a Gr\"{o}bner basis for any term order.
 We follow \cite{SturmfelsGrobner} for Gr\"{o}bner basis conventions.
-While general results guarantee the existence of a universal Gr\"{o}bner basis, they are only a few families of ideals where explicit universal Gr\"{o}bner bases are known.
-The maximal minors of a $p \times q$ matrix form a universal Gr\"{o}bner basis \cite{BernsteinZelevinsky,SturmfelsZelevinsky}, see also \cite{CDGMaximal}.
-There is also a known universal Gr\"{o}bner basis for the ideal of $2 \times 2$ minors, which is a special case of \cite[Proposition 4.11 and 8.11]{SturmfelsGrobner} or \cite[Proposition 10.1.11]{Villarreal}.
+While general results guarantee the existence of a universal Gr\"{o}bner basis, there are only a few families of ideals where explicit universal Gr\"{o}bner bases are known.
+The maximal minors of a generic $p \times q$ matrix form a universal Gr\"{o}bner basis \cite{BernsteinZelevinsky,SturmfelsZelevinsky}, see also \cite{CDGMaximal}.
+This remains true if some of the entries of the $p \times q$ matrix are set to $0$ \cite[Proposition 5.4]{BoocherDeterminant}.
+There is also a known universal Gr\"{o}bner basis for the ideal of $2 \times 2$ minors, which is a special case of \cite[Propositions 4.11 and 8.11]{SturmfelsGrobner} or \cite[Proposition 10.1.11]{Villarreal}.
 See \cite[Chapter 5]{BCRV} for a summary.
-In some cases, ideals associated to linear spaces \cite{ArdilaBoocher,PS} have explicit universal Gr\"{o}bner bases.
+In some cases, ideals associated to linear spaces \cite[Theorem 4]{PS} \cite[Theorem 1.3]{ArdilaBoocher} \cite[Theorem B]{BergetFink} have explicit universal Gr\"{o}bner bases.